Dwayne Gordon

-Dwayne Gordon (born November 2, 1969) is a former American football player who played linebacker in the National Football League from 1993 through 2000.
+Dwayne Gordon (born November 2, 1969) is an American former professional football player who was a linebacker in the National Football League (NFL) from 1993 through 2000.
+He played college football for the New Hampshire Wildcats and was selected in the eighth round of the 1993 NFL draft by the Miami Dolphins.
 He played college football at the University of New Hampshire.